Understanding the Cascade: How Subacromial Impingement and Bursitis Lead to Rotator Cuff Tendinitis and Tears

 Subacromial Impingement

-Subacromial impingement syndrome is a common shoulder ailment that affects many individuals, particularly athletes and those engaged in repetitive overhead activities.
+Subacromial impingement syndrome is a common shoulder ailment that affects many individuals and is frequently treated by a sports injury specialist in India, particularly athletes and those engaged in repetitive overhead activities.
 This condition, often accompanied by subacromial bursitis, can set off a chain reaction of damage within the shoulder joint, ultimately culminating in rotator cuff tendinitis and tears.
 In this comprehensive guide, we delve into the intricacies of this cascade of events, exploring the connections between subacromial impingement, bursitis, and the development of rotator cuff pathology.

 Understanding Subacromial Impingement: